 What Is an Animal Cop?

 As an animal cop, you'd work with law enforcement to keep animals safe by prosecuting abusers, monitoring pet shops and rescuing injured or abandoned animals.
 You'll also keep people safe from potentially hazardous animals.
 While there is no specific education route to become an animal cop, you might benefit from studying animal science and criminal justice.
 Read more about the qualifications for this career.
-Schools offering Animal Care degrees can also be found in these popular choices.

 What Does an Animal Cop Do?